 The former President of the American Historical Association and church historian Kenneth Scott Latourette labeled Augustine of Hippo (354-430 A.D.) as one of the three most important church fathers of early Christianity (Ambrose and Jerome were the other two).
 Augustine’s contribution to the Christian church has been substantial, especially in that he was the first to provide a Christian philosophy of both history and politics.

 Augustine was born in 354 A.D. in the Roman province of Numidia which is in modern-day Algeria.
-His father was a pagan, but his mother, Monica, was a Christian who encouraged him to stay within the Church.
+His father was a pagan, but his mother, Monica, was a Christian who encouraged him to stay faithful to Christ and the Church.
 But the very bright Augustine would leave the church to live a sensual lifestyle for a time.
 In 370, he went to Carthage to study rhetoric.
 While there, he became a student of Manicheism, a Persian Gnostic religion.
 He would also familiarize himself with Neoplatonism.
 Later, he would go to Milan where he would become acquainted with St. Ambrose, the bishop of that city.
 Augustine’s relationship with Ambrose would be vital in his conversion to Christianity in 386.
 Like Martin Luther, it appears that Augustine's encounter with the New Testament book of Romans was pivotal in his change of heart.
-Five years after his conversion, he was ordained a priest, would go to Hippo in North Africa where he would serve as both a church administrator and apologist for the Christian faith until his death in 430.
+Five years after his conversion, he was ordained a priest and went to Hippo in North Africa where he would serve as both a church administrator and apologist for the Christian faith until his death in 430.

 Augustine and the War Against Paganism

 When the Visogoth Alaric sacked Rome in 410, some said that Christianity was no longer an able belief to hold Rome together.
 In fact, some even blamed Christianity for Rome’s decline.
 Augustine wrote the work Civitas Dei (The City of God) in response to this attack on Christianity.
-Augustine said that the problem was not influence of Christianity, but that Rome was not Christian enough.
-In Civitas Dei, Augustine presents his philosophy of history.
+Augustine said that the problem was not that Rome was "too Christian," but that Rome was not Christian enough.
+Along with this defense of Christianity against detractors, Augustine also presents his philosophy of history.
 Civitas Dei is not just a history book; it offers an interpretation of history.
 This makes Augustine the first important Christian philosopher of history.

 In his book The Meaning of History, the philosopher Ronald Nash says that Augustine was confronting three pagan ideas in his book, The City of God: